validator/validator/README.md

 Both deployments expose a REST API that enables checking of HTML documents from other clients, not just web browsers.
-And the `vnu.jar` package also includes a simple HTTP client that enables you to either send documents to a locally-running instance of the checker HTTP service— for fast command-line checking— or to any remote instance of the checker HTTP service running anywhere on the Web.
+And the `vnu.jar` package also includes a simple HTTP client that enables you to either send documents to a locally-running instance of the checker HTTP serviceーfor fast command-line checkingーor to any remote instance of the checker HTTP service running anywhere on the Web.

 The [latest releases of the vnu.jar and vnu.war packages][19] are available from